JamieMellway/FinTechCaseStudy/koho_case_study.md

 ## Use Of Technology ##
 * How does this company use technology to their advantage?
 Why are they considered a FinTech company?
+* Koho is cloud base company where no phiscal location it use cloud computing and  machine learning modules to identify petional defult customer

 ## Strengths and Weaknesses ##
     * Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?